 Warm up your office with carpets and carpet tiles

 This type of flooring is ideal for businesses that need some kind of noise insulation, such as an office environment.
 It is, however, important to put into consideration that carpet can easily get stained and may require close attention over time.
-Carpet tiles provide more flexibility because each tile can be replaced individually.
+Carpet tiles provide more flexibility because each tile can be replaced individually without any mess and noise.
 Carpet tiles also come in different styles and patterns, giving the managers a range of choices that reflect the brand and aesthetic of an office.

-Vinyl flooring; a touch of style and affordability
+Vinyl flooring; a touch of style and durability

-Vinyl flooring is popular for commercial flooring because it offers a long-lasting performance.
-It is ideal for offices that have high traffic like hospitals and retail stores.
-This type of flooring is resilient and resistant to damage, such as dents and scratches.
-It comes in many different colours and designs bringing a stylish touch to an office.
+Vinyl flooring is popular for commercial flooring because it offers long-lasting performance.
+It is ideal for a wide range of applications in offices, commercial, healthcare and retail spaces that need to withstand high traffic.
+This type of flooring is resilient and resistant to damage, such as indentation and scratches.
+It is available in many different colours and designs bringing a stylish touch to an office.
 It is easy to clean and with minimal maintenance.

 Rubber Flooring; for resilience and ease of maintenance